NVIDIA/modulus/README.md

 ### Research packages
 The following are research packages that get packaged into Modulus once they are stable.
 - [Modulus Makani](https://github.com/NVIDIA/modulus-makani): Experimental library designed to enable the research and development of machine-learning based weather and climate models.
-- [Earth2 Grid] (https://github.com/NVlabs/earth2grid): Utilities for working geographic data defined on various grids.
+- [Earth2 Grid](https://github.com/NVlabs/earth2grid): Experimental library with utilities for working geographic data defined on various grids.
-- [Earth-2 MIP](https://github.com/NVIDIA/earth2mip): Utilities for model intercomparison for weather and climate models.
+- [Earth-2 MIP](https://github.com/NVIDIA/earth2mip): Experimental library with utilities for model intercomparison for weather and climate models.

 # Who is contributing to Modulus